icezee/parametric-a/README.md

-# babylonjs-ts-template
+# Danse2 (Babylon.js shape study)
-a TypeScript exercise in Babylon.js
+generate a shape in space

-animation case study to create a curve in space
+read more on medium @reddotblues